 Bowel cancer is considered one of the most insidious types of cancer.
-Initially, it develops without symptoms, what reduces the likelihood of recovery.
-Also, signs of intestinal cancer and its first symptoms may indicate other diseases, so timely diagnosis will increase the chances of treating the tumour.
-That is why it is necessary to notice the very first signs of bowel cancer on time.
+Initially, it develops without symptoms, which reduces the likelihood of recovery.
+Also, signs of intestinal cancer and its first symptoms may indicate other diseases, so a timely diagnosis will increase the chances of treating the tumour.
+That is why it is necessary to notice the first signs of bowel cancer on time.

 Bowel cancer goes unnoticed for some time.
-Consider the symptoms and the first signs of intestinal oncology that can warn about a neoplasm:
+Consider the symptoms and the first signs of bowel cancer that can warn about a neoplasm:

 Symptoms of a tumour in the intestines in women may be slightly different.
-So with the spread of tumour neoplasm behind the intestinal wall and damage to neighbouring organs, there are other first signs of cancer along with the symptoms described above characteristic for women.
+So, with the spread of tumour neoplasm behind the intestinal wall and damage to neighbouring organs, there are other first signs of cancer along with the symptoms described above characteristic for women.
 If a tumour has affected the lower part of the intestine, then it can touch the anus and female genitals.
-A woman would experience pain in the anus and back then.
+A woman would experience pain in the rectum and then in the back.

-If there has been germination of a neoplasm in the back wall of the vagina, then a rectovaginal fistula may appear, and a stool leakage will be observed.
+The germination of a neoplasm in the back wall of the vagina may occur.
+Then, a rectovaginal fistula may appear, leading to stool leakage.
 Blood, purulent discharges and pain during urination may also appear.

-The first signs of bowel oncology, listed above, are observed in men as well as in women.
-If a tumour has affected the upper and middle parts of the intestine, then, most likely, it can grow into the bladder, and a fistula is formed.
-In this case, in men, urinary tract infection occurs, fever begins, and bladder emptying is accompanied by gases and faeces.
+The first signs of bowel cancer are common in men and women.
+A tumour may affect the upper and middle parts of the intestine.
+Then, most likely, it can grow into the bladder and form a fistula.
+In this case, urinary tract infection occurs in men, the fever begins, and gases and faeces accompany bladder emptying.